 - Other health issues

-The ophthalmologist cuts a flap in the white part of the eye (sclera), removes a piece of trabecular meshwork (eye tissue located around the base of the cornea), and sutures the flap.
+During a trabeculectomy, the ophthalmologist cuts a flap in the white part of the eye (sclera), removes a piece of trabecular meshwork (eye tissue located around the base of the cornea), and sutures the flap.
 This creates a new opening (a fluid bubble or bleb will form on the eye's exterior) through which the fluid (aqueous humor) flows and enters the bloodstream.

 The surgery is normally an outpatient procedure but may require a one-night stay in a hospital.
 It is performed one eye at a time, usually four to six weeks apart.